If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

 Many lenders are still willing to issue loans to borrowers who do not have credit.

-You might be able to submit alternative lines of credit such as a phone bill or your utilities bill if you had the accounts for multiple years and paid your bills on time.
+You might be able to submit alternative lines of credit such as a phone bill or your utility bills.
+Your accounts for multiple years with paid bills on time is a good enough proof.

-This makes the FHA mortgage program ideal for first-time home buyers who haven’t have enough time to build up their own credit score yet.
+This makes the FHA mortgage program ideal for first-time homebuyers.
+They usually haven’t had enough time to build up their own credit score yet.

-Much like with a lower credit score, you might be required to come up with a larger down payment if you have no credit at all.
+Much like with a lower credit score, you might have to come up with a larger down payment if you have no credit at all.

 Lenders have always considered how much debt you have as an important factor on whether they can safely issue you a loan.